 Add -utf8 to use Unicode UTF8, -stripped to convert to 7 bit ASCII by dropping any high characters, or -raw to perform no processing.
 The default unless specified in the documentation for an individual operation is -stripped.

 In modern usage, -utf8 is almost always the sensible option.
-But for historical reasons it would be the default.

 Merging and Splitting